GliaX/tourniquet/assembly_instructions/INSTRUCTIONS_EN.md

 ![Figure 1](../assets/instructions/figure1.jpg)

 2. For the front face of the belt, sew the hook and loop (Velcro) pieces together sequentially [6 cm Loop, 6cm Hook, 12.5 cm Loop, 6cm Hook, 12.5 cm Loop, 6cm Hook, 19 cm Loop, 15 cm Hook].
-Overlap each piece by 5mm and sew across each connecting joint with two passes for increased tensile strength.
+Overlap each piece by 5mm and sew across each connecting joint with two passes, second time use a zig-zag stich to flatten the overlap.
+That technique can improve how the whole belt slides through the buckle.

 ![Figure 2](../assets/instructions/figure2.jpg)